This series features interviews with independent photobook publishers. This month’s interview is with Carel Fransen of Eriskay Connection.

 DTP: What series of events led you to start your own publishing house?

-DTP: How do you find photographers that you want to work with and how do you determine what might make a good photobook?
+DTP: How do you find photographers that you want to work with and how do you determine what might make a good photo book?

 DTP: Have there been any books that have been particularly rewarding to produce or that you felt a special kinship with?

-DTP: What are some forthcoming titles you are particularly excited about?
+DTP: What are some forthcoming titles are you particularly excited about?